 - All players must be registered and paid for prior to commencing play.

-- Fees are set by the tournament host and approved by the WAFDA Executive Committee.
+- Fees are set by and approved by the WAFDA Executive Committee.

 - The host is responsible for the collection of all fees applicable to the tournament.